Atrix256/SampleZoo/doc/progressive.md

 If you have 5 random numbers but only want 3, you can just ignore the last 2 and you still have 3 random numbers.

-Random numbers are special in that you could remove any value and it'd still be a valid random number sequence, but for most other progressive sequences, it's the end that you need to remove samples from.
+Random numbers are special in that you could remove any value and it'd still be a valid random number sequence, but for most other progressive sequences, it's the end that you need to remove samples from to keep the sequence valid.

 A property of progressive sequences is that if you have N samples and haven't taken all samples yet, you'll still have "pretty good results" at every step of the way, due to subsets of the sequence 0..M also being valid sequences with the same basic sequence properties.